 likewise for loyal New Englanders Barbara Rawlins & Myles Standish.

-For what it's worth: after the 4th game of the 2004 ALCS, DR phoned his friend Debbie Eaton, specifically for the purpose of explicitly registering his strong suspicion that [after bizball-era's spate of 0-2 and 1-3 comebacks] new-era beastball was now about cross a new showbiz frontier — by producing the 1st major-league post-season 0-3 comeback.
+For what it's worth: after the 4th game of the 2004 ALCS, DR phoned his friend Debbie Eaton, specifically for the purpose of explicitly registering his strong suspicion that [after bizball-era's spate of 0-2 and 1-3 comebacks] new-era beastball was now about to cross a new showbiz frontier — by producing the 1st major-league post-season 0-3 comeback.

 (However, [a] DR did not bet anything on this suspicion.